 If you’re not going to run the group, you need someone who will maintain it without you before you launch it.
 Nobody likes a dead group.
 Well, unless it’s a group of snakes.
 I like a dead group of snakes.
-I do NOT like a live one.
+I do NOT like a live group of snakes.

 Talk to this person about what the group is for, set expectations for how many times a week they need to post something, and then give them your list.
 What list, you ask?
-Why, the list of content ideas you already came up with for them to reference when they don’t have anything to post.
+Why the list of content ideas you already came up with for them to reference when they don’t have anything to post, of course!
 If you need help, I’ve got a free pdf that may help you with that.

 Talk about the Facebook Groups Elsewhere

 If you don’t tell your people that there are groups to join, then they won’t join them.